TheosRee/BQAddon/README.md

 # Features

+## Menu Conv IO

+Uses 1.21.3 Paper API to be independent of ProtocolLib and Internal Changes.
+Also removes the sitting on the armor stand for it, instead he can't jump or walk with just vanilla attributes.

 ## Item

 The `simple` item is now allowed to use the new custom model data format and `item-name`.